 Before you get to my work…

 My stories are often born from questions I have about myself, my relationships, and the world around me.
-I’m fascinated by the ways larger systems, societal or familial, influence our interpersonal lives.
+I’m fascinated by the ways larger systems, societal or familial, influence our relationships and ambitions.

 The intentions behind my work are rooted in curiosity and liberation.
 This is because, as a 1.5 generation queer Filipina-American, alterity was a constant that pushed me to search for new ways of living and connecting.
 In the path towards liberation, through character and narrative structure, I actively investigate every detail, especially my own complicity, in the very systems I am questioning.

-Whatever form that takes, from short films to a television series, exploring the causation between our lives and the systems we live in is the foundation of the stories I want to tell.
+Whatever form that takes, from short films to a television series, exploring the tension between who we are vs. who we have to be is the foundation of the stories I want to tell.

 A Better Future